ardi-zanki/ardi-zanki/README.md

 # 👋 Hello!

-You can call me **Ardi**.
+You can call me **Ardizanki**.
 I'm frontend enthusiast working with web ecosystem, and writes about building ideas with design & code.

 Also, let's connect on twitter!
 Feel free to dm me for discussion!